Co-Benefits with Energy Savings

 Footer

-- The USEER provides jobs data for the motor vehicles and component parts sector as well, however this sector is not considered in the report as part of the traditional energy industry.
+- The USEER provides jobs data for the motor vehicles and component parts sector as well.
+However, this sector is not considered in the report as part of the traditional energy industry.
+The USEER considers the traditional energy sector to be made up of electric power generation, fuels and transmission, distribution, and storage.
+DOE (2022), The 2022 U.S. Energy & Employment Report

-- EPA’s estimates for benefits per kWh in its “Public Health Benefits per kWh of Energy Efficiency and Renewable Energy in the United States: A Technical Report” vary significantly across regions due to difference in the fossil fuel mix used for generation – for instance, California has low benefits per kWh values because its generation largely comes from natural gas, which has low emissions rates compared to other fossil fuels.
+- EPA’s estimates for benefits per kWh in its “Public Health Benefits per kWh of Energy Efficiency and Renewable Energy in the United States: A Technical Report” vary significantly across regions due to difference in the fossil fuel mix used for generation.
 Also, note that energy efficiency could also curtail renewable energy, but the chart above assumes all curtailment was from fossil fuel generation.

 - To estimate energy savings across regions, the state apportionments by AVERT region (based on generation from 2010 to 2013) were applied to the 2017 incremental energy savings from energy efficiency programs implemented in each state (state data taken from ACEEE’s State Energy Efficiency Scorecard).
 Note that the percentage breakdown of states’ savings across regions are based on the share of fossil-fuel generation rather than consumption.
 Furthermore, the model limits curtailment to plants within the region although in reality electricity transmission between some regions is large.
 See EPA’s AVoided Emissions and geneRation Tool (AVERT) User Manual for more information on the limitations and caveats of AVERT.